TheArtOfficial/ArtOfficialStudio-Documentation/README.md

 ## How to Create a GitHub Classic Token for Container Access (One-time setup for all connection methods)

-To access my private container image hosted on GitHub Container Registry (GHCR), you need a GitHub Classic Token.
-DM me your GitHub username once you have a token, and I will give you access.
+To access a container image hosted on GitHub Container Registry (GHCR), you need a GitHub Classic Token.

 ### Steps: